-SMILE is an acronym for Small-Incision Lenticule Extraction, a laser eye surgery procedure to treat patients with myopia, or nearsightedness.
-SMILE is the latest technique in our lineup of laser vision corrective services, which includes Advanced LASIK plus its five other variations: Implantable Contact Lenses (EVO Visian ICL), Kamra Inlay, Raindrop Inlay, and Refractive Lens Exchange (RLE).
+SMILE is an acronym for Small-Incision Lenticule Extraction, a laser eye surgery procedure that, in 23 seconds, treats patients with myopia, or nearsightedness, and astigmatism.
+SMILE is the latest technique in our lineup of laser vision corrective services, which includes Advanced LASIK plus its six variations: Implantable Contact Lenses (EVO Visian ICL), Kamra Inlay, Raindrop Inlay, Visian Toric ICL, and Refractive Lens Exchange (RLE).
 SMILE may be an option, even for people who’ve been told in the past that they are not good candidates for other advanced laser procedures.

 Everyone has a different pair of eyes, and there is no one-size-fits-all corrective surgery at Brinton Vision.
 This is why we aren’t called “Brinton LASIK.”
 Dr. Brinton is not just a LASIK surgeon; he is a world-renowned, fellowship-trained, comprehensive refractive surgeon.

 During your Brinton Vision Ocular Analysis (BVOA), we’ll determine the degree of the refractive error, the thickness, and shape of your cornea, and other important factors to consider when selecting the best LASIK eye surgery options.
 Dr. Brinton, your surgeon, will spend about half an hour discussing your results to determine which procedure is best for you.

 Just a few short years ago, LASIK utilized a mechanically controlled metal blade called a microkeratome.
 It was a good procedure; it was safe and it helped a lot of people, but it was not quite as precise as many ophthalmologists would have liked.